-AGA-Africa in collaboration with the Commercial Law Clinic, Faculty of Law – University of Malawi organized a workshop themed “New Perspectives on Regulating Corruption & Money Laundering Enforcement Mechanism & the Law” which was held on 12th and 13th November, 2020.
+AGA-Africa Programme in collaboration with the Commercial Law Clinic, Faculty of Law – University of Malawi organized a workshop themed “New Perspectives on Regulating Corruption & Money Laundering Enforcement Mechanism & the Law” which was held on 12th and 13th November, 2020.

-The event started off with the signing of an MOU between AGA-Africa and the Faculty of Law, University of Malawi.
+The event started off with the signing of an MOU between AGA-Africa Programme and the Faculty of Law, University of Malawi.

 On the first day the focus was on Transnational Laws vis a vis Corruption & Money Laundering.
 Student presenters: Faith Sumani & Rasheidah Winesi discussed: “Transnational Crimes in Malawi: A Focus on Corruption & Money Laundering” while Arthur T. Ndala presented on “Critiquing the Role of a Lawyer as a Catalyst for Money Laundering”.

 From the US, subject matter experts; Xavier Cunningham’s presentation was titled: “International, Regional & National Legal Frameworks for fighting financial crimes” and “General Discussion of Money Laundering/ Money Laundering Laws” while Rachel Heinz gave a presentation on “Regulatory Regime on Money Laundering and Terrorist Financing/ International Cooperation”.